lsst-dm/dmtn-218/index.rst

 The third-party dependencies (Python and C++) of the Science Pipelines are, to the extent possible, installed in a conda environment via the rubin-env metapackage from the conda-forge channel. conda-forge is used because it has strong policies around maintaining consistency and interoperability of the packages it publishes.

+Matthew Becker takes weekly and official releases of the Science Pipelines and builds them into a single conda-forge package called "stackvana".

 CernVM-FS
 ---------